Jinja essentials

 • Benefit: Ensures more accurate and relevant data processing, critical for complex workflows.

-List Comprehension with Math
+List comprehension with math

 • Purpose: This method allows you to apply specific mathematical functions to each element in a list, thereby modifying the output based on your needs.